Lucifer11122/Obsidian/Alias Dev/WSL Video.md

 7. Localhost 3389
 8. in case localhost 3389 is not running in your remote desktop window us this command hostname -I to get the ip assigned to the distro and put that in the remote desktop window
 9. then when prompted enter the username and password for your ubutu and we have a desktop environment for our ubuntu running

+***into***

+Welcome to my channel, AliasDev!
+If you’ve ever wanted to try using Linux but didn’t want to give up Windows, you have a few options: setting up a virtual machine or dual-booting.
+However, both can be difficult and time-consuming.

+What if I told you that you can run a real Linux kernel from inside Windows using the terminal?
+Installing it takes only 5 minutes with **one command**.
+You can seamlessly access Linux files from Windows and vice versa, and it boots in 1-2 seconds.
+Plus, you can do almost everything you’d want to do in Linux while still being in the comfort of Windows.

+That’s the topic of today’s video: **Windows Subsystem for Linux (WSL)**.
+I’ll show you how to set up the popular Linux distro **Ubuntu** using WSL, configure it for basic development needs, and even get a full desktop environment running.

+---

+### **WSL Setup**

+Before we dive into installing a Linux distribution, we first need to ensure the **Windows Subsystem for Linux** feature is enabled on your system.

+1. Open **Windows Search** and look for **"Turn Windows feature on or off"**.

+2. Open it and scroll down to the bottom.

+3. Find the option called **"Windows Subsystem for Linux"**.
+Check the box beside it and click **OK**.

+4. You will be prompted to restart your PC.

+After restarting, open your **Windows Terminal** (I’m using PowerShell, but you can also use Command Prompt).

+Now that we’ve got the terminal open, let's check what distributions are available for WSL:

+bash

+CopyEdit

+`wsl --list --online`

+This command will show all the distros available for installation.
+To install any of these distros, use the following command:

+bash

+CopyEdit

+`wsl --install <distro-name>`

+For this tutorial, we’ll install **Ubuntu**.
+So, let’s go ahead and do that.

+bash

+CopyEdit

+`wsl --install ubuntu`

+Ubuntu will start downloading.
+This might take some time, so let’s come back when it’s done.

+---

+Once Ubuntu is downloaded and installed, you can launch it using the command:

+bash

+CopyEdit

+`wsl -d ubuntu`

+You’ll be prompted to enter a **Unix username**.
+This is separate from your Windows user account, but by default, it’ll suggest your Windows username.
+You can choose whatever username you like.
+After setting the username, you’ll need to set a password for **sudo** (administrator/root tasks).

+After completing the setup, restart your terminal to refresh it.

+---

+### **System Update**

+After restarting your terminal, you should see **Ubuntu** listed alongside PowerShell, Command Prompt, and Git Bash.
+Open Ubuntu from here, and the first thing we’ll do is update the system:

+bash

+CopyEdit

+`sudo apt update -y && sudo apt upgrade -y`

+Enter your password, and the system will update all packages.
+This will take some time depending on your internet speed.

+---

+### **Installing Tools**

+Now that the system is updated, let’s install **Neofetch**, a system information tool that gives us a quick overview of the system we’re running.

+bash

+CopyEdit

+`sudo apt install neofetch -y neofetch`

+Running **neofetch** will show details about your Ubuntu system in the terminal.

+---

+### **Running GUI Applications**

+With **WSL 2** and a feature called **WSLg**, you can now run **GUI applications** inside your terminal—just like you would on a native Linux desktop!

+For example, let’s install **Firefox**:

+bash

+CopyEdit

+`sudo apt install firefox -y`

+Once it’s done, open it:

+bash

+CopyEdit

+`firefox`

+---

+### **Configuring VS Code**

+Next, let’s configure **Visual Studio Code** to run from within Ubuntu while accessing your Windows files.

+1. First, open **VS Code** in Windows.

+2. Go to the **Extensions** tab and search for **Remote Development**.
+Install this extension pack, which will allow VS Code to work inside Ubuntu.

+Now, back in your Ubuntu terminal, you can launch VS Code with:

+bash

+CopyEdit

+`code .`

+This will open **VS Code** in Ubuntu, but it’s still the Windows version of VS Code.
+However, it will use **Linux file paths**, **Linux tools**, and **Linux compilers**.

+---

+### **Installing Compilers**

+If you want to work with **C** and **C++** in your Ubuntu environment, you’ll need to install the compilers:

+bash

+CopyEdit

+`sudo apt install build-essential -y`

+This installs **GCC**, **G++**, **Make**, and other essential tools.
+To check if the installation was successful:

+bash

+CopyEdit

+`gcc --version g++ --version`

+For Python, **Python 3** comes preinstalled with Ubuntu in WSL, but **pip** (Python’s package manager) is not.
+To install **pip**:

+bash

+CopyEdit

+`sudo apt install python3-pip -y`

+Verify the installation with:

+bash

+CopyEdit

+`pip3 --version`

+You can now install Python packages and run Python code in your Ubuntu environment!

+---

+### **Creating a Desktop Environment**

+As promised, let’s set up a **full desktop environment** for Ubuntu inside Windows.
+Here’s how:

+1. Install the required packages:

+bash

+CopyEdit

+`sudo apt install xfce4 xfce4-goodies -y sudo apt install xrdp -y`

+2. Enable **xrdp**:

+bash

+CopyEdit

+`sudo systemctl enable xrdp`

+3. Add yourself to the **ssl-cert** group:

+bash

+CopyEdit

+`sudo adduser $(whoami) ssl-cert`

+4. Set up **Xfce** to start when you connect remotely:

+bash

+CopyEdit

+`echo "startxfce4" > ~/.xsession`

+5. Open **Remote Desktop Connection** (search for **mstsc** in Windows).

+6. In the **Remote Desktop** window, enter `localhost:3389` and connect.
+If it doesn’t work, use the IP address assigned to the Ubuntu distro (run `hostname -I` in the Ubuntu terminal to find it).

+You’ll be prompted to log in with the username and password you set for Ubuntu.

+And that’s it!
+You now have a **full desktop environment** for your Ubuntu installation running inside Windows.

+---

+### **Conclusion**

+And there you have it!
+With WSL and a bit of setup, you can enjoy all the power of Linux while staying within the Windows environment.
+Whether you need a command-line tool or a full desktop environment, WSL has you covered.